rhouse/80x-faster/README.md

     run-new                     Linux script to run the new program LICENSE                     An MIT license
-    README.md                   The file you are now reading run-original.bar            Windows script to run the original program run-new.bat                 Windows script to run the new program
+    README.md                   The file you are now reading run-original.bat            Windows script to run the original program run-new.bat                 Windows script to run the new program

 (*) One small change has been made to the original program:  The stop words